 Weekly social activities; Tuesday afternoons, 1-3pm during term times.

 Are you a parent who’s home-educating your child or children?
 Would you like to engage them in social activities with other home-ed kids?
-We have it covered with our new Hain Home-Ed Hub!
+We have it covered with our Hain Home-Ed Hub!

 The Hub is open to all home-educated children and their homeschooling parent(s).
 Attendance is free.
 Come as and when you and your child(ren) choose, for the activities that interest them – either every week, or just one or two per month.